Fixed-Length Dense Fingerprint Representation with Alignment and Robust Enhancement: Experiments

 \subsection{More Evaluated Results on Fingeprint Matchings}

 Fig.~\ref{fig:more_det} presents additional DET curves comparing all methods on rolled, plain, and partial fingerprint matching tasks.
 The results consistently demonstrate that FLARE outperforms the other methods across nearly all evaluated datasets.
+And Fig.~\ref{fig:fdd_illus_suppl}, provided as a supplement to Fig.~\ref{fig:fdd_illus}, offers additional examples that further illustrate the behavior of the dense representation in more challenging scenarios.